theupdateframework/taps/tap4.md

 ## Use case 1: hiding sensitive metadata and targets

-Clients may wish to hide sensitive metadata and targets from a public repository, and so will use a private repository for these files.
+Users may not wish to upload some metadata and targets to a public repository, because doing so may reveal some sensitive / proprietary information.
+Therefire, these users may use a private repository to host these sensitive metadata and targets, and hide them from public view.
-Therefore, clients may need to search for some targets from the private repository, and all other targets from the public repository.
+In order to use both the private and public repositories, TUF clients need to be somehow informed to search for some targets on the private repository, and all other targets on the public repository.

 ## Use case 2: improving compromise-resilience

-To improve compromise-resilience, a client may require multiple repositories, each with a different root of trust, to sign targets.
+To improve compromise-resilience, a user may require multiple repositories, each with a different root of trust, to sign targets.
 This is done so that the compromise of a single repository is insufficient to execute arbitrary software attacks.